Patients who have capacity to decide

 Taking account of the considerations in paragraph 15, this is the decision-making model that applies if a patient lacks capacity:

-- The doctor, with the patient (if they are able to contribute) and the patient’s carer12, makes an assessment of the patient’s condition taking into account the patient’s medical history and the patient and carer’s knowledge and experience of the condition.
+- The doctor, with the patient (if they are able to contribute) and those who care for the patient12 , makes an assessment of the patient’s condition taking into account the patient’s medical history and the patient and carer’s (or carers’) knowledge and experience of the condition.

-- If the patient has made an advance decision or directive refusing a particular treatment, the doctor must make a judgement about its validity and its applicability to the current circumstances.
-If the doctor concludes that the decision or directive is legally binding, it must be followed in relation to that treatment.
+- If the patient has made an advance refusal of treatment, the doctor must make a judgement about its validity and its applicability to the current circumstances.
+If the doctor concludes that the advance refusal is legally binding, it must be followed in relation to that treatment.
 Otherwise it should be taken into account as information about the patient’s previous wishes.
-(See paragraphs 67 - 74 on assessing the legal status of advance decisions and directives.)
+(See paragraphs 67 - 74 on assessing the legal status of advance refusals.)

 - In circumstances in which there is no legal proxy with authority to make a particular decision for the patient, and the doctor is responsible for making the decision, the doctor must consult with members of the healthcare team and those close to the patient (as far as it is practical and appropriate to do so) before reaching a decision.
 When consulting, the doctor will explain the issues; seek information about the patient’s circumstances; and seek views about the patient’s wishes, preferences, feelings, beliefs and values.
 The doctor may also explore which options those consulted might see as providing overall benefit for the patient, but must not give them the impression they are being asked to make the decision.
 The doctor must take the views of those consulted into account in considering which option would be least restrictive of the patient’s future choices and in making the final decision about which option is of overall benefit to the patient.